okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js/main/index.md

 #### Create an app integration

-Create an app integration that represents the application you want to add authentication to using Okta:
+Create an app integration in the Okta org that represents the application you want to add authentication to:

 1. In the Admin Console, go to **Applications** > **Applications**.
 1. Click **Create App Integration**.